Mathux/audioProject/diaporama.md

 ### Recreate experiment with MFBs
 - Train the DAE model to output "good" features
-- Train the DNN model with MFBs (problems with the DAE features)
+- Train the DNN model with them

 ## Graph of DAE autoencoder